 Career in Teaching Program creates career levels and a lead teacher credentialing process.
-A teacher applying for lead teacher will undergo a credentialing evaluation within two years preceding the first credentialed year.
+A teacher applying for lead teacher will undergo a credentialing evaluation within two (2) years preceding the first credentialed year.
 That evaluation will be in lieu of the district's annual evaluation but will include a student growth measure in order to equate a final summative rating to be reported to the state.

 Level 1- Resident Educator: A Resident Educator is a teacher who has met initial licensure requirements and is working to develop the skills required for a career in teaching.
-The annual evaluation is administered by a building principal with peer assistance from a site-based mentor and will be conducted in the first year the teacher enters the district.
-If in the teacher's second year, the principal places them on an Improvement Plan, they will receive assistance from a District-Wide Mentor.
-A Resident Educator is not eligible to apply for lead teacher credentials.
+A Resident Educator has an overall CTES score of at least Developing.
+The annual evaluation is administered by a building principal A Resident Educator is not eligible to apply for lead teacher credentials.
+They will work with an Ohio Resident Educator (ORE) mentor and/or cohort facilitator to complete the ORE program.
 Level 2 - Career: A Career Teacher is a teacher who has met the requirements to obtain a professional license and has demonstrated the skills needed to have a career in teaching.
-A Career Teacher has scores of at least skilled or equivalent in each of the standards in which they are assessed.
+A Career Teacher has an overall score of at least Skilled.
 The Career Teacher has an approved IPDP.
-The Career Teacher will undergo an annual evaluation by the building principal each year or elects to undergo a credentialing evaluation in order to obtain lead teacher credentials and/or a continuing contract.
-If a career teacher does not have the scores of at least skilled or equivalent in each of the standards in which they are assessed they will be referred to the Teacher Assistance and Review Program.
-Level 3 - Advanced: An Advanced is a teacher who has met the requirements to obtain a professional license and is continuing to master the art of teaching, demonstrating an accomplished level of teaching in a majority of the standards in which they are assessed.
-The Advanced Teacher has an approved
+The Career Teacher will undergo an annual evaluation by the building principal each year or another CPS Board approved OTES credentialed evaluator or elects to undergo a credentialing evaluation in order to obtain lead teacher credentials and/or a continuing contract.
+Level 3 - Advanced: Lead is a teacher who has met the requirements to obtain a professional license and is continuing to master the art of teaching, demonstrating at least an overall Skilled level of teaching.
+The Lead Teacher has an approved IPDP.
+The Lead Teacher will undergo an annual evaluation by a CPS